cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 pre-computation attacks.
 In particular, none of these protocols can use the standard technique against pre-computation that combines _secret_ random values ("salt") into the one-way password mappings.
-Either these protocols do not use salt at all or, if they do, they transmit the salt from server to user in the clear, hence losing the secrecy of the salt and its defense against pre-computation.
+Either these protocols do not use a salt at all or, if they do, they transmit the salt from server to user in the clear, hence losing the secrecy of the salt and its defense against pre-computation.
 Furthermore, transmitting the salt may require additional protocol messages.